Kinto/kinto-http.js/README.md

 - `limit`: The number of records to retrieve per page: unset by default, uses default server configuration;
 - `filters`: An object defining the filters to apply; read more about [what's supported](http://kinto.readthedocs.io/en/stable/api/1.x/filtering.html);
 - `since`: The ETag header value received from the last response from the server.
+- `fields`: The set of fields to return for each record (see the [selecting fields](https://kinto.readthedocs.io/en/stable/api/1.x/selecting_fields.html) documentation).

 ### Sorting